Exciting times for commercial tech: Could there be more opportunities for you in the contracts market?

 By moving from a rear-view-mirror perspective of customer communication to services deployed by AI-driven tech; financial institutions will able to provide their customers with targeted services that are tailored to their needs.
 This enhanced use of data will improve the consumer experience, security and efficiency.

 - Biometrics and security

 When adopting new payment methodologies, banks must strike a balance between ease-of-use, ease-of-access and security.
 Consumer payment methods using biometric authentication have already become mainstream and companies will soon expect the same service.

 In line with this, Standard Chartered is launching a corporate mobile app, Straight2Bank Pay solution, which enables companies to accept payments via QR Code straight from a consumer’s phone.
 The app will launch in Singapore and is expected to expand to broader markets in the future.
 According to Judy Bei, Standard Chartered Global Head of Payments and Receivables, Cash and Transaction Banking; this initiative will tap into the e-commerce market and account for one-fifth of the total commerce market by 2021 – with more than half of the market value driven by mobile payments.
 We expect that opportunities for contract positions will grow as the above trends continue to influence the commercial tech markets in Singapore and Hong Kong.

 With the nature of commercial tech jobs, tech specialists are opting for flexible work schedules as well fixed-term project roles.
 This is especially relevant for commercial tech roles within e-commerce and fintech where the market is candidate-led; i.e. contract workers can choose the projects they want, command competitive salary rates, take time off or move on to another project.

 Within the commercial tech space, organisations will continue to on-board more talent to test, innovate, and develop products that empower their customers to experience greater services.
-If you are interested to find out more about current opportunities in the market, don’t hesitate to contact us via the form below.
+If you are interested to find out more about current opportunities in the market, don’t hesitate to contact us below.